App Development Cost 2026: Real Numbers for 20+ App Types

 What if my app needs custom native modules?

 Add $30–$150 in AI spend per major native integration (Bluetooth LE, advanced camera, CoreML).
 React Native handles most of it via Expo modules.
-Genuinely novel native work is where agencies still compete honestly.
+Genuinely novel native work — bespoke hardware integrations, low-latency audio/video, advanced ML on-device — is exactly where agency teams add real value.

 Why are Spotify and Netflix marked "license-gated"?